-The current ratio is an excellent diagnostic tool as it measures whether or not your business has enough resources to pay its bills over the next 12 months.
-The formula is:
+The current ratio measures whether or not your business has enough resources to pay its bills over the next 12 months.

 Current ratio = Current assets/Current liabilities

-The name of this ratio says it all; this ratio shows how much your business is in debt, making it an excellent way to check your business’s long-term solvency.
-The formula is:
+Total debt ratio does exactly what the name suggests: It shows how much your business is in debt.
+Understanding this ratio is an excellent way to check your business’s long-term solvency.

 Total debt ratio = Total debt/Total assets

-This business, then, has $1.11 dollars in debt for every dollar of assets.
-So for this business, the total debt ratio tells us that this business is not in good health and may become really ill; for good health, the total debt ratio should be 1 or less.
+This business, then, is $1.11 in debt for every dollar of assets.
+So for this business, the total debt ratio tells us that this business is not in good health and may become ill.
+For good health, the total debt ratio should be 1.0 or less.

 The lower the debt ratio, the less total debt the business has in comparison to its asset base.
-On the other hand, businesses with high total debt ratios are in danger of becoming insolvent and/or going bankrupt.
-(You can see why lenders take such an interest in this ratio.)
+On the other hand, businesses with high total debt ratios are in danger of becoming insolvent or going bankrupt.
+Lenders pay especially close attention to this ratio.

 At a glance, you can see whether your business’s net profit has increased, stayed the same, or decreased over last year.
 And if it’s decreased, you’ll know to take steps to cure the problem, such as better controlling your expenses.

-Imagine all three of the ratios in the examples above belonging to a single business, and you can see how just calculating these three ratios can provide a quick health check for your business.
-The business in the example isn’t at death’s door yet but it is ailing.
+Imagine the ratios in the examples above belonging to a single business, and you can see how just calculating these three ratios can provide a quick health check for your business.
+The business in the example isn’t at death’s door yet, but it is ailing.
 While the profit margin and current assets ratio are robust, the total debt ratio shows that the business is carrying too much debt, which will interfere with cash flow if it hasn’t already.